mikekistler/aspnet-openapi-examples/README.md

 ### multipart/form-data

-An operation that accepts "multipart/form-data" should use `Accepts` to set the correct MIME type and a `FromBody` method parameter with a type that defines the form-data fields.
+An operation that accepts "multipart/form-data" should specify `[FromForm]` on endpoint parameters for the form parts.
+This signals ASP.NET to use use `Accepts` to set the correct MIME type and a `FromBody` method parameter with a type that defines the form-data fields.

 ### mediaTypeObject